kevinding0218/InterviewDocuments/Q and A/BQ/Salary.md

 - Bouns structure: how does that work?
 When is the payout, is it once a year or twice a year,
 - Is there any other bonus on top of, you know, what you guys offer and things like
 #### For companies that don't offer a bonus
 - Hey since you don't offer me any bonuses, what I want to be mindful of this inflation, and you know living costs are just keep going up.
-So essentially if I don't take this into consideration now, the longer I stay with the company, essentially the less my take-home pay is going to be, and I don't want to be in a position where salary is a thing for me to have to leave the company, so I hope you understand where I'm coming from.
+So essentially if I don't take this into consideration now, the longer I stay with the company, essentially the less my take-home pay is going to be, and **I don't want to be in a position where salary is a thing for me to have to leave the company**, so I hope you understand where I'm coming from.
 #### Comminucate via Email
 - This is a lot of good information, let me just take some time to process all of this and get back to you later.
 Would that make sense for you/would that work for you?
 -
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIxMjA2NjY2MTAsLTQwMzczNDcwOV19
+eyJoaXN0b3J5IjpbMTE4MDExNjM4MywtMjEyMDY2NjYxMCwtND
+AzNzM0NzA5XX0=
 -->